 Shane now joins the thousands of trade professionals who have experienced tool theft during their careers.

-According to An Garda Síochána, over €8m tools are stolen every year, with over half of all theft happening during the night.
-Building sites are easy targets for criminal activity, however, theft from vehicles and trespassing is also very common.
+According to An Garda Síochána, over €8m of tools are stolen every year, with over half of all theft happening during the night.
+Building sites are easy targets for criminal activity, however, theft from vehicles and trespassing are also very common.